abhi1797/Getting-And-Cleanning-Data-Assignment/README.md

 This repo was created to finish the assignment for week 4 of Getting and Cleaning Data Coursera course.

-*First, download and unzip the data file into your R working directory.
+->First, download and unzip the data file into your R working directory.

-*Second, download the R source code into your R working directory.
+->Second, download the R source code into your R working directory.
-*Finally, execute R source code to generate tidy data file.
+->Finally, execute R source code to generate tidy data file.

 Data description-